saeedkouta/MultiCloudDevOpsProject/README.md

-# Project Overview
+# MultiCloudDevOpsProject

-This project utilizes Jenkins pipelines to automate infrastructure provisioning, application deployment, and integration using Terraform, Ansible, Docker, Jenkins, Git, OpenShift CLI (oc), SonarQube, and PostgreSQL.
-It consists of two main pipelines orchestrated through Jenkins:
+This extensive DevOps pipeline incorporates Docker for containerization, Ansible for configuration management, Jenkins for continuous integration, Terraform for infrastructure provisioning, and OpenShift for deployment.
+The workflow utilizes two Jenkins pipelines and integrates SonarQube for code quality analysis, ensuring a smooth and effective process by automating the deployment of a sample application to OpenShift.
+It also includes AWS services and integrates logging and monitoring.

 ## Project Diagram